AI4Finance-Foundation/ElegantRL/docs/source/index.rst

 `ElegantRL <https://github.com/AI4Finance-Foundation/ElegantRL>`_ is an open-source massively parallel framework for deep reinforcement learning (DRL) algorithms implemented in PyTorch.
-We aim to provide a *next-generation* framework that embraces recent breakthroughs, e.g., massively parallel simulation, ensemble methods, population-based training, etc.
+We aim to provide a *next-generation* framework that embraces recent breakthroughs, e.g., massively parallel simulation, ensemble methods, population-based training, .

 ElegantRL features strong **scalability**, **elasticity** and **lightweightness**, and allows users to conduct **efficient** training on either one GPU or hundreds of GPUs: